texne/proficiency.cs.illinois.edu/index.md

 ### <a name="next" class="anchor"></a> Next Proficiency Exam Dates and Times

-Fall 2024 proficiency exams will be held in-person at our computer-based testing facility (the CBTF) during registration week and the first day off classes.
-Exact dates will be posted in August.
+Fall 2024 proficiency exams will be held in-person at our computer-based testing facility (the CBTF) Friday August 23rd through Tuesday August 27th.
 To sign up, use the appropriate self-enrollment link(s) below and then sign up for a specific test time on PrairieTest via [the CBTF's website](https://cbtf.engr.illinois.edu/).

    * links will be posted in August